Skip to main content

 1. Rooting & Ground Disturbance (Most Reliable Sign)

-This is the hallmark of pig activity.
+Rooting is the clearest and most common sign of feral pig activity.

 2. Tracks (Hoof Prints)